mpalash/aliakbarmehta/_content/does-violence-have-a-colour.md

 ---
-title: 'press ~ Does violence have a colour?, Mid-day, 2017'
+title: 'Does violence have a colour?'
+subtitle: Mid-day, 2017
 layout: content
 tag: press
 pubdate: '2017'